 We read chapbook manuscripts annually, over the summer months, and make our selections for the following publishing year.
 Other publication types have different reading periods as noted below.

-Our next reading period will run from July 1, 2017 to August 31, 2017.
-Manuscripts selected from this reading period will be published in 2018.
+The 2018 reading period will run from July 1, 2018 to July 31, 2018.
+Manuscripts selected from this reading period will be published in 2019.
 Please review our pamphlet guidelines for more information.

 Please do not send manuscripts outside of reading periods.